Thursday, 30 June 2022

 3. Gurdwara Sri Guru Nanak Satsang

 This gurdwara is situated about one kilometer northeast of Shah Chan Chiragh, in a locality still called Kartar Pura.
-The name suggests that in the pre-partition time it was inhabited mostly by the Sikhs or they formed a considerable part of the population.
-Luckily the date of construction is given, which is Samvat 1991, which corresponds or 1934 AD.
-The well-planned streets and the construction style of the houses also indicate that its origins are not very old.
+The name suggests that before Partition, it was inhabited largely by Sikhs, or at least had a considerable Sikh population.
+Fortunately, the date of its construction is recorded as Samvat 1991, which corresponds to 1934 AD.
+The well-planned streets and the architectural style of the houses in the area also indicate that its origins are relatively recent.

-Despite having a fairly accurate location of the gurdwara it proved to be a little difficult to find it.
-It is a beautiful building and does not look like a traditional gurdwara.
-More details are given in the commemorative plaque below.
-The gurdwara is located at 33°37'26.97"N, 73° 3'46.93"E.
+Despite having a fairly precise location for the gurdwara, it was somewhat difficult to find.
+It is a beautiful building, though it does not resemble a traditional gurdwara in appearance.
+Further details are provided on the commemorative plaque shown below.
+The gurdwara is located at 33°37'26.97"N, 73°03'46.93"E.

 Another view of the gurdwara.
 (28.01.2022.)